making/fastchat-on-mac/README.md

 It launches controller, gradio (Web UI, optional), and openai api server.
 These do not use GPU, so it is easy to start them with docker.

-Then
+Next, start the model worker outside of docker and specify the `--device mps` option to take advantage of Metal GPU.

 ```
 pip3 install "fschat[model_worker,webui]"
 ```

-Start the model worker outside of docker and specify the `--device mps` option to take advantage of Metal GPU.
+Then

 ```
 python3 -m fastchat.serve.model_worker --port 21002 --model-path lmsys/vicuna-7b-v1.3 --device mps --load-8bit --controller-address http://localhost:21001 --worker-address http://host.docker.internal:21002